SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%countdown 5`

 - **%createmacro** `<name> <payload>`
-    - Info: **Admin only.** creates a new macro command with your desired payload.
+    - Info: **Moderator only.** creates a new macro command with your desired payload.
     - Example: `%createmacro test hello this is a test`

 - **%delete** `<message IDs>`
-    - Info: **Admin only.** Deletes Messages by their IDs.
+    - Info: **Moderator only.** Deletes Messages by their IDs.
 The messages need to be in the same channel of the command.
 Takes as many messages as you like.
     - Example: `%delete 858117781375418389 858117780859256882`

 - **%deletemacro** `<name>`
-    - Info: **Admin only.** Deletes the specified macro command.
+    - Info: **Moderator only.** Deletes the specified macro command.
     - Example: `%deletemacro test`

 - **%deleteprofile**